Summary

 Asset Approach

 Under this approach, a business is valued by determining the fair market value of all of the assets held by the business, less all of its outstanding liabilities.
-This approach is used when the tangible (real) assets owned by the business are of higher value in the open market than the income stream generated by the business would be, which can occur in capital intensive businesses or when the business owns specialized assets that hold significant value.
+This approach is used when tangible assets owned by the business have a higher market value than the income stream generated.
+This can happen in capital-intensive businesses or when the business owns specialized high-value assets.